andreyfomenkov/green-cat/README.md

 Experimental Instant Run plugin for Android Studio.

 The plugin can be used when [Google's Instant Run](https://developer.android.com/studio/run/index.html#instant-run) is too slow to be instant or stops working at all.
+Don't consider GreenCat as a full-replacement build tool for your apps, because it has a pretty narrow area of usage.

-This version has a set of constraints and still not tested well.
+Check out the list of features supported or to be done:

 License
 -------